[Skip to Content]

 COVID-19, RSV, and the Flu Vaccine

 During the COVID-19 pandemic, fewer people got infected or were hospitalized with viral respiratory infections like the flu and RSV.
 This was probably tied to public health measures (like wearing masks in public and social distancing) that protected against COVID-19, as they also worked against other respiratory viruses.
-As these precautions happen less, the rate of respiratory infections in fall and winter has gone back up.
-And they seem to be showing up earlier and lasting longer than they did before the pandemic.
+When people stopped taking these precautions, the rate of respiratory infections in fall and winter went back up.
+And they seemed to show up earlier and last longer than they did before the pandemic.

 So it's more important than ever to get a flu vaccine and an updated COVID-19 vaccine.
 Babies (and some toddlers) also should get the RSV vaccine shot just before or during RSV season (usually fall to spring in U.S.) if their mother didn’t get the vaccine in her third trimester of pregnancy.